Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 Product Information

-Lacrinorm 0.2% ophthalmic gel is a medication intended for the symptomatic treatment of dry eye, characterized by a lack of tears.
+Lacrinorm 0.2% ophthalmic gel is a medicine intended for the symptomatic treatment of dry eye, characterised by a lack of tears.

-The active ingredient in this tear substitute is Carbomer (carbopol 980) at a dose of 0.2 g per 100 g of gel.
+The active substance in this tear substitute is Carbomère (carbopol 980) containing 0.2 g per 100 g of gel.

-The usual recommended dosage is 1 drop of Lacrinorm 3 to 4 times daily, or more if necessary.
+The dosage usually recommended is 1 drop of Lacrinorm 3 to 4 times a day, or more if necessary.

-Instillations of Lacrinorm 0.2% should be spaced throughout the day as needed.
+Lacrinorm instillations 0.2% should be distributed during the day as required.

-If dry eye symptoms persist or worsen, consult a doctor to adjust treatment.
+If dry eye disorders persist or worsen, a doctor should be consulted to adjust treatment.

-This ophthalmic gel should not be used in cases of allergy/hypersensitivity to its active ingredient or any of its components.
+This ophthalmic gel should not be used in an allergy/hypersensitivity to its active substance or to any of its components.

-It is recommended to avoid wearing contact lenses during treatment due to the presence of benzalkonium in the formula.
+It is recommended to avoid wearing contact lenses due to the presence of benzalkonium in the formula for the duration of treatment.

-If used simultaneously with another eye drop, instillations should be spaced 15 minutes apart.
+In case of simultaneous treatment with another eye drop, the instillations should be spaced 15 minutes apart.

-It is recommended to inform your doctor or pharmacist if you have recently or currently been taking any other medication.
+It is recommended to notify your doctor or pharmacist of any new or current medicine.

-Brief visual disturbances may occur following the instillation of Lacrinorm gel, until the product is evenly distributed over the surface of the eye.
-It is therefore recommended not to drive machinery or vehicles immediately after application.
+A brief visual disturbance may occur following instillation of the lacrinorm gel, until the product is evenly distributed on the surface of the eye.
+It is therefore recommended not to drive machinery or vehicles immediately after its application.

 ANSM - Updated on: 04/09/2023